cilium/cilium/images/README.md

 One should be able to build all the images locally as long as they have Docker installed with [`buildx` plug-in](https://docs.docker.com/buildx/working-with-buildx/).

-E.g. to build a version fo `runtime` image, run:
+E.g. to build a version for `runtime` image, run:

 ```
 make -C images runtime-image